IainJackson90/pp1-yoga/README.md

 ## Colors uesd for the webpage

-This is the colors i chose to use for the website
+This is the colors I chose to use for the website

 ![Coolors](./assets/docs/color-pallet.png)